erikarvstedt/nix-bitcoin/docs/usage.md

 - summary
 - zmq

-You can activate and configure these plugins by addition configuration options like so:
+You can activate and configure these plugins like so:

 ```nix
 services.clightning = {